Huhngoku/ADVOCATE/README.md

 - -b [buffer_size]: if the trace file is to big, it can be necessary to increase the size of the reader buffer.
 The size is given in MB, default: 25
 - -f: if set, the analyzer assumes a fifo ordering of messages in the buffer of buffered channels.
 This is not part of the [Go Memory Mode](https://go.dev/ref/mem), but should follow from the implementation.
 For this reason, it is only an optional addition.
 - -o [file_name]: set the name of the output file.
 If it is not set, or set to "", no output file will be created.
+- -m [file_name]: set the name of the machine readable output file.
+This can be used in the trace reordering (not implemented jet).
+If it is not set, or set to "", no output file will be created.
 - -r: show the result immediately when found (default false)
 - -s: do not show the summary at the end